 NEXT ON TOMONEWS

-Teens wind up in jail after wearing baggy pants to school
+Two teens spend 48 hours in jail for insisting on wearing baggy pants to school